 I had this happen to me the other day and my email was sent to the wrong inbox of that person – an email address that they don’t even use anymore – so they never got the email I sent and I had to resend it.

-If you’ve ever had this happen to you before, then you’re reading the right tutorial, because we’ll be showing you how to remove unwanted email addresses from your Mac’s Mail app history so they aren’t auto-suggested for you when you start to type someone’s name.
+If you’ve ever had this happen to you before, then you’re reading the right tutorial, because we’ll be showing you how to delete email addresses from Mac Mail history so they aren’t auto-suggested for you when you start to type someone’s name.

 If you have a contact that recently changed their main email address, or who uses a different email address for work than from home, then you probably have a reason to send emails to that person to very specific email inboxes, like I do.